How To Maintain Stable Blood Sugar Levels

-Other supplements that act upon stabilizing blood sugar levels
+Other supplements that support stable blood sugar levels

-Propolis are resin-like substances that bees collect from various plants.
+Propolis is resin-like substances that bees collect from various plants.
 They have antioxidant, anti-inflammatory, antibacterial, antifungal, lipid-balancing, and blood sugar-balancing properties.

 Having persistently high blood sugar increases oxidative stress, which impairs β-cell (pancreatic cell that produces insulin) function and reduces your insulin sensitivity.
 Because of its antioxidant properties, propolis may be able to improve metabolic disorders.
 The effect of propolis depends on the dose, country, environmental conditions of the collection site, season, and vegetation.